 The Eroding Conscience

 In his parable of the Prodigal Son, Jesus told of a foolish youth who took his inheritance, gathered his possessions, and “took his journey into a far country.
-There, he wasted his substance with riotous living” (Luke 15:13).
-It does not take much imagination to picture the many newfound companions who flocked to the lad, wresting him from his spiritual roots, and joyfully helping him waste his inheritance.
+There, he wasted his substance with riotous living” (Lk.
+15:13).
+It does not take much imagination to picture the many newfound companions who flocked to the lad.
+In short time, he abandoned his spiritual roots.
+His new friends joyfully helped him waste his inheritance.

 A Destroyed Foundation